Kymorphia/alkimiya/README.md

 # alkimiya
-Support and public repository for Alkimiya
+Repository for reporting Issues and public data for Alkimiya.